Marcin-Kumar/Simple-MongooseExpressCRUD-App/README.md

 # Simple-MongooseExpressCRUD-App

-A simple mongo DB based CRUD application
+A simple mongo DB based CRUD application using Node.js, express, ejs and mongoose